message/iata/GU.md

 - the second vaccine dose of Moderna at least 14 days before arrival; or
 - the single vaccine dose of Janssen at least 14 days before arrival.
 3. Airline crew are subject to quarantine until their next flight.
-4. Until 31 December 2021, nationals of the U.S.A. are allowed to enter with an expired passport if:
+4. Nationals of the U.S.A. are allowed to enter with an expired passport.
- - it was originally valid for 10 years; or
- - it was originally valid for 5 years and the passenger was 15 years of age or younger when the passport was issued.
+ - This does not apply to emergency passports which must be valid on arrival.